alexvaut/docker_stats_exporter/README.md

 # Windows Docker Stats exporter

+This repo is obsolete, check https://github.com/alexvaut/cStatsExporter instead.

+## Reason
+Because of this issue: https://github.com/docker/for-win/issues/1976 a workaround was added to find the host ip.
+The workaround is writng the host file according to the output of ipconfig.
+On a deployment with docker or docker-compose it works fine.
+However, with docker swarm or when a multi instances network is used, it doesn't since the gateway is not the host....

 Windows Docker Stats exporter for Prometheus.io.
 Compatible with cadvisor metrics !

 It's a fork of https://github.com/wywywywy/docker_stats_exporter where the support for linux has been replaced by the support of windows .
 Cadvisor is doing a good enough job on linux while on windows there isn't anything.